 What If I Have Questions Before Surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at San Antonio Office Phone Number 210-450-3100 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Phone Number 210-450-3100 to speak to one of our patient care coordinators.

 The Day of Treatment